arosenkranz/scenarios/identifying-frontend-issues/02-advanced-rum/04-step.md

 1. While you wait for the monitor to leave its **Alert** state, navigate to the <a href="https://app.datadoghq.com/rum/explorer?tab=session" target="_datadog">**RUM Explorer**</a> page.

-2. To ensure you're viewing the newer user sessions for the microsite, filter the sessions with `Service:storedog-microsite` in the bar at the top of the page and change the time value in the upper-right corner to `Past 5 Minutes`.
+2. To ensure you're viewing the newer user sessions for the Discounts app, filter the sessions with `Service:discounts-frontend` in the bar at the top of the page and change the time value in the upper-right corner to `Past 5 Minutes`.

   > **Note:** When the new session data comes in, you can also filter it by selecting **1.2** under the **Version** facet.